Up to 50% off sofas & mattresses — limited‑time deals.

 How to make a sleeper sofa more comfortable

-Start with support: a thin topper, a breathable protector, and pillows that keep your neck neutral.
-If the center sags, the issue is often the base, not the foam.
+Start with support, not softness.
+A thin topper, a breathable protector, and pillows that keep the neck in a neutral position usually help more than piling on thick cushioning.
+If the middle sinks, the base is often the real problem.

 How much space do you need to open one?

-Measure from the back of the sofa to the far edge of the opened bed, then add walking clearance.
-Many people are surprised that “queen” sleepers can still require a narrow, hallway-like path around the bed.
+Measure from the back of the sofa to the far edge of the opened bed, then add enough room to move around it.
+Even when the mattress size sounds familiar, the real footprint can still leave the room feeling tight.

 FAQs